carrier-io/perfgun/README.md

 `env` - optional tag, used to filter test results

+`loki_host` - loki host or IP, used to report failed requests to Loki

+`loki_port` - optional, default 3100

 `influxdb_host` - InfluxDB host DNS or IP.
 See InfluxDB configuration below

+`compile` - ( true | false ) flag to either compile sources before execution or not.
+Compilation increase the time of execution.

 If your test requires **additional parameters**, such as user count, duration, and so on, they can be passed to GATLING_TEST_PARAMS with the -D option.

+You can also add Java heap params, like `-Xms1g -Xmx1g` in the end of the `GATLING_TEST_PARAMS`

 To run [demo test](https://github.com/carrier-io/perfgun/blob/master/tests/user-files/simulations/carrier/flood_io.scala) you can use this command: